misode/PathGenerator/README.md

 ## Technical
 In the source code, `/PathGenerator` is the old linear path tracer, while `CubicPathGenerator` is the default version which is the one in the latest release.
 If you want to use the old version, uses release versions `1.x`.

-When the player clicks the carrot on a stick, a llama gets teleported with its `path_x`, `path_y` and `path_z` scores set according to the direction the player was facing.
-It also gets an id score to save which player created the path.
+All path points are area effect clouds and have the `path_marker` tag.
+When the player clicks the start tool, a llama gets summoned with the `path` tag at the player.
 When the player mounts the llama, it gets the `started` tag.
-When the llama has that tag, its `Motion` is constantly updated to match the scores.
-When the player dismounts the llama, it gets killed.
+When the llama has that tag, its `Motion` is constantly updated using a cubic interpolation method.
+When the player dismounts the llama or the path ends, it gets killed.
 The reason it's using a llama is because they are the only rideable entity that can be made completely invisible without a resource pack and is controlled by the server.

-The datapack uses the following objectives: `path`, `path_click`, `path_x`, `path_y`, `path_z` and `math`
+The datapack uses the following objectives: `path`, `path_click`, `path_x`, `path_y`, `path_z` and `math`.